SanniM3/SanniM3.github.io/blog/attention_1.md

 ---
-layout: null
+layout: default
 title: Why Attention Is Expensive - Understanding the Bottleneck at the Heart of Modern LLMs
 ---
 # Why Attention Is Expensive - Understanding the Bottleneck at the Heart of Modern LLMs

 There is a moment, when you first really look at the attention mechanism inside a Transformer, when something feels slightly absurd.
-The model takes a sequence of \(n\) tokens, and for every single one of them, it insists on comparing it to every other token, whether or not they have anything interesting to say.
+The model takes a sequence of $n$ tokens, and for every single one of them, it insists on comparing it to every other token, whether or not they have anything interesting to say.
 A conversation between two words becomes an all-hands meeting of a thousand.
-That’s the cost of expressivity: self-attention gives every token a global view of the sequence, but it extracts that view by performing \(n^2\) comparisons.
+That’s the cost of expressivity: self-attention gives every token a global view of the sequence, but it extracts that view by performing $n^2$ comparisons.

 When sequences were short—thirty tokens, maybe a hundred—this didn’t matter.
 But LLMs changed the scale of the game.
 Suddenly the model isn’t reading a sentence; it’s reading a book chapter, a legal brief, a source file, a patient history, a chat log stretching back 8,000 tokens.
 The same “compare everything to everything” rule still applies, and the cost now grows quadratically.
 It’s not subtle.
 Double the sequence length and attention becomes four times more expensive.
 Go from 2k tokens to 16k and, in the worst case, the work multiplies by sixty-four.

 This quadratic explosion is only the start of the trouble.

 What makes attention truly painful is not just the math—it’s the memory traffic behind the math.
 GPUs are spectacular at dense matrix multiplies, but only when the data lives close to the compute.
 As soon as you start thrashing high-bandwidth memory (HBM), performance collapses.
 And the naive implementation of attention thrashes HBM with almost gleeful abandon.
-Every time it forms the attention matrix \(QK^T\), it reads the full query matrix, the full key matrix, writes the full matrix of pairwise scores, reads it again for softmax, writes the normalized weights, reads them again to multiply by \(V\), and finally writes the output.
+Every time it forms the attention matrix $QK^T$, it reads the full query matrix, the full key matrix, writes the full matrix of pairwise scores, reads it again for softmax, writes the normalized weights, reads them again to multiply by $V$, and finally writes the output.
 Each of these is a large, dense tensor the GPU has to pull in and out of memory, even though only a small slice of it is “hot” at any given time.

 At sufficient scale, attention becomes less of a mathematical operation and more of a memory-shuffling ceremony.